zudmonaite/zudmonaite/README.md

 ---

 ## 📫 Let's connect!
-If you're looking for someone who is **motivated, detail-oriented, and continuously learning**, feel free to reach out :cherry_blossom:
+Feel free to reach out if you'd like to connect or discuss data and analytics. :cherry_blossom:
 <!--
 **zudmonaite/zudmonaite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.